ivikash/TabGenius/PRIVACY_POLICY.md

 3. **User Preferences**: Storing your settings to provide a consistent experience across browser sessions.

+4. **Product Improvement**: Anonymous usage analytics help us understand how the extension is used, identify issues, and improve functionality.

 ## Data Storage and Sharing

 - **Local Processing**: When using local AI models (like Ollama), all content analysis happens entirely on your device.
 No tab content or URLs are transmitted to external servers.

 - **Chrome's Built-in AI**: When using Chrome's built-in Gemini model, data processing occurs within the browser environment according to Google Chrome's privacy practices.

+- **Analytics Data**: Anonymous usage data is sent to PostHog analytics servers to help improve the extension.
+This data does not include any personally identifiable information, tab content, or URLs.

-- **No Third-Party Sharing**: We do not sell, rent, or share any of your data with third parties.
+- **No Third-Party Sharing**: We do not sell, rent, or share any of your data with third parties beyond the anonymous analytics described above.

-- **No External Servers**: Tab Genius does not maintain any external servers that collect or store your data.
+- **No External Servers**: Tab Genius does not maintain any external servers that collect or store your data beyond the analytics service.

 ## Data Retention